suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The manifest processor must be resilient to these faults.
 In order to enable this resilience, systems implementing the manifest processor MUST make the following guarantees:

-Either:
+One of:
 1. A fallback/recovery image is provided so that a disrupted system can apply the SUIT Manifest again.
-2. Manifests are constructed so that repeated partial invocations of any manifest sequence always results in a correct system configuration.
+2. Manifest Authors MUST construct Manifests in such a way that repeated partial invocations of any Manifest always results in a correct system state.
+Typically this is done by using Try-Each and Conditions to bypass operations that have already been completed.
-3. A journal of manifest operations is stored in nonvolatile memory so that a repeated invocation does not alter nonvolatile memory up until the point of the previous failure.
-The journal enables the parser to recreate the processor state just prior to the disruption.
-This journal can be, for example, a SUIT Report.
-This report can be used to resume processing of the manifest from the point of failure.
+3. A journal of manifest operations is stored in nonvolatile memory.
+The journal enables the parser to re-create the state just prior to the disruption.
+This journal can, for example, be a SUIT Report or a journaling file system.

 AND